I’m a designer, creative director, and entrepreneur

 living in New York City.

-I’ve spent the better part of a decade helping launch brands, build businesses, and ship digital products.
+I’ve spent the better part of a decade helping launch brands, build businesses, and design digital products.
 I currently run Pemberton, a human-internet consultancy.
 We work with emerging startups and established technology companies, providing a mix of digital product design, brand identity, creative direction, and more.
-Select clients include Google, Airbnb, Tumblr, and Warby Parker.
+Select clients include Spotify, Google, Airbnb, Tumblr, and Warby Parker.

 I also consult on an independent basis, collaborating with founders on high-level business and creative strategy, such as growing teams, early-stage fundraising (seed/series A/B), design support, and defining pre/post-launch roadmaps.